Manner of Christ’s Coming

 And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.
 And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven.

-Jesus will return in a bodily and personal manner, just like He left.
+Jesus will return in a visible, bodily, and personal manner, just as He left.
+In other words, He will come literally—in a body of flesh and bones.

 Will it be possible to miss His coming?